finbourne/luminesce-sdk-python-preview/sdk/docs/CertificateManagementApi.md

 # **list_certificates**
 > list[CertificateState] list_certificates()

-[EXPERIMENTAL] ListCertificates: Lists all the certificates previously minted to which you have access
+[EXPERIMENTAL] ListCertificates: Lists previously minted certificates

  Lists all the certificates previously minted to which you have access.
 The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden